The Secrets of Death [P]

 Ayato watched him with an inscrutable expression, briefly acknowledging Ashborn.
 What knelt before him was not merely a warrior but a relic of battles past, now facing a new and uncertain fate.

 Finally, Ibari spoke, his voice raw and defiant.
 “Let it be known—my spirit is far from broken.
 If I am to serve under your banner, it will be with the same fire I brought to my enemies.
-I didn’t choose this fate, but I will leave my mark.
+I didn’t choose this fate, but I will leave my mark.”

 [WC: 542]

-Stat Page : Ashborn
+- Stat Page : Ashborn

-Clan Specialty : Jikujutsu
+Clan Focus : Jikujutsu

 Village : Hoshigakure